 An examination on the extent of judicial power within our American government requires the careful consideration of two questions.
 First is the question of authority—does the Supreme Court have the authority to strike down laws that it believes are constitutionally impermissible?
-The second is a prescriptive question: if the Court can in fact exercise judicial review,
+The second is a prescriptive question: if the Court can in fact exercise judicial review, how should it interpret the Constitution to secure individual rights and the democratic process?

 In response to the first question, it has been argued that the very practice of judicial review is incompatible with democracy and inimical to the constitutional framework established by our founders, because the judiciary should not serve as a corrective mechanism for the elected branches.
 Elected officials are most responsible for carrying out reform and accommodating the evolving interests of the American people.
 Abraham Lincoln described the majority as “the only true sovereign of a free people.”
 But the essence of American republicanism is not limited to pure democratic majoritarianism; within the elected branches, there are constitutionally established safeguards, which protect against governmental abuse of fundamental rights and immunities.
 For instance, our bicameral system of legislature assigns distinct criteria for senators and congressmen, as a means of representing both the passion and reason of the people.
 In another example, our president can veto the actions of Congress.
 By contrast, judicial review is not an enumerated power that is clearly delegated to the judicial branch.
 In this vein, Thomas Jefferson advanced one of the most plausible constitutional arguments against the expansion of judicial authority by judicial review: if the Constitution permitted the judicial branch to invalidate the will of the elected branches of government, then, surely, the Supreme Court would have some means of compelling the legislative and executive branches to act.

-However, despite that , upon further , we can begin to understand what initially appears to be a counterintuitive notion—not only is judicial review a reasonable extension of judicial power, but also, that it helps maintains the balance and distribution of federal power rather than distort it.
+However, despite that judicial review is not a delegated power, upon further consideration, we can begin to understand what initially appears to be a counterintuitive notion—not only is judicial review a reasonable extension of judicial power, but also, that it helps maintains the balance and distribution of federal power rather than distort it.
 With respect to the former claim, let us consider what specific aspects of the Constitution delegate and restrict power of the federal government.
 The Tenth Amendment, which states that the federal government is limited to its enumerated powers, also permits great latitude in carrying out those powers.
 The Tenth Amendment revises the Articles of Confederation by removing the word “expressly”; thus, the means by which the federal government is permitted to execute its enumerated powers are not limited to the mere text of the Constitution itself.
 In Article III, the judiciary is expressly granted the power to deal with “all cases in law and equity arising under this Constitution, the laws of the United States, … .”
 Therefore, if the Constitution does not assign the federal government specific means by which it can execute its enumerated powers, and the judicial branch is a coordinate branch of government, then the Constitution does not assign the judiciary the specific means by which it can deal with all questions of law and equity in the United States.
+If we accept this argument, we can concur that it is “emphatically the province and duty of the judicial department to say what the law is,” even if that requires judicial review.